Right now, Jean Grey is dead, and Marvel says that's the final word. But really, how final do you expect the death of someone named "Phoenix" to be?

 Jean has had a few figures over the years, but for the most part she's been overlooked, which is why it's so good that we've now got such a very cool version from Marvel Legends.

 Jean is a little bit top-heavy, both for the obvious reason and because she has that big head of hair.
-Her face is sculpted well, and while it doesn't make her a drop-dead stunner, it is very distinct - put her next to Elektra, Rogue or the Invisible Woman, and none of them look alike.
+Her face is sculpted well, and while it doesn't make her a drop-dead stunner, it is an attractive look.
+And more importantly, it's very distinct - put her next to Elektra, Rogue or the Invisible Woman, and none of them look alike.

 There are no accessories with this figure, which is good - it wasn't all that long ago that ToyBiz would have given her a missile-firing "Phoenix gun" or something stupid like that.
 Hell, just look at the current Spider-Man line for proof.

 Like all the Marvel Legends, Phoenix comes with a detailed base.
 Hers is a representation of the fiery phoenix effect that surrounded her when she was using her powers.
 It's sculpted with lots of good flame detail all over, and of course has the distinctive bird shape.
 Rather than footpegs, there's a clip that fits Jean's waist to hold her in place.
-The Phoenix Force can either rest on the ground or be mounted to your wall.
-The base measures 7" tall and 5 3/4" wide.
+The Phoenix Force can either rest on the ground or be mounted to your wall, thanks to a hinged base at the bottom and the thoughtful inclusion of two hook-holes.
+The base measures 6½" tall and 5⅞" wide.

 Phoenix comes with a reproduction of X-Men #101, the issue that unveiled the change from Marvel Girl to all-powerful cosmic force.
 Well, actually, only the first half of the issue is about that - it's tying up loose ends from issue 100.
 In the second half, the story really switches gears in order to begin the set-up for issue 102.
 Sure, this is the introduction of the character, but there are many better Phoenix stories they could have chosen.